alcfeoh/ng-weather/README.md

 # NgWeather

-A demo app that showcases how to build an app with Angular (running on 9.0.5)
+An app that showcases how to build a simple app with Angular (running on 14.x)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).